phyunsj/iot-device-simulator-2-stringify/README.md

 ## `Developer Template` as a Trigger as well as a MQTT subscriber

-Please follow the instructions from https://www.stringify.com/app/uploads/2017/06/Node-Developer-Module-Technical-Doc-rev-03.pdf and make additional adjustments if necessary.
+Please follow the instructions from https://www.stringify.com/app/uploads/2017/06/Node-Developer-Module-Technical-Doc-rev-03.pdf and make any additional adjustment if necessary.

+Changes I made for this example :

 - package.json